mraad/HBaseToolbox/README.md

 ## RowKey Generation

 The most important factor in building an HBase table is the design of the RowKey as it heavily affects _Scan_ operations.
-To create spatial locality, I decided to use [Geohash](http://en.wikipedia.org/wiki/Geohash) like in the book [Hbase In Action](http://www.manning.com/dimidukkhurana/).
+To create spatial locality, I decided to use [Geohash](http://en.wikipedia.org/wiki/Geohash) like in the book [HBase In Action](http://www.manning.com/dimidukkhurana/).
 I extended the author's implementation, and created a compound key made up of the binary representation of the geohash, followed by the explicit location and a unique identifier.

     m_dataOutput.writeLong(Quad.encode(x, y));